A Truly One-Of-Its-Kind Place Of Worship, Yogmaya Temple Is A Whopping 5,000 Years Old!

 Phoolwalon Ki Sair

-Every year in the month of October, a festival is held for the flower sellers of Delhi known as the ‘phoolwalon ki sair’.
+Every year in October, a festival is held for the flower sellers of Delhi known as the ‘phoolwalon ki sair’.
 Mehrauli constitutes one of the biggest flower markets in Delhi, and thus the turnout is pretty massive as it’s celebrated by both Hindus and Muslims.

 In recent years, this festival has become one of the highlights for the residents living around Mehrauli.
 It’s seen as a sign of communal integration and thus, major politicians always attend it.
 A mela is organized that involves a lot of fun activities like kite flying & the Indian sport of kabaddi.
 Amusement rides are set up for kids and food stalls can also be spotted.

-It’s a must-visit place for people living in Delhi and if you haven’t already been to the Yogmaya Temple, make sure to go and explore a bit of history in the forgotten areas of Lal Kot!
+It’s a must-visit place for people living in Delhi and if you haven’t already been to the Yogmaya Temple, and explore a bit of history in the forgotten areas of Lal Kot!